gcarq/collam/README.md

 ## A note on its state
 Collam implements the `GlobalAlloc` trait and can be used within Rust.
-The sub-crate `posix` exposes `malloc`, `calloc`, `realloc`, `free`, `malloc_usable_size`, `mallopt` and can be used for arbitrary programs, in its current state its working with all tested programs using `LD_PRELOAD`.
+The sub-crate `posix` exposes `malloc`, `calloc`, `realloc`, `free`, `malloc_usable_size`, `mallopt` and can be used for arbitrary programs, in its current state its working with almost all tested programs using `LD_PRELOAD`.

 ## Tested platforms
 [x] Linux x86_64